 An October 2019 report released by the Healthy Babies Bright Future (HBBF) found excessive levels of dangerous metals in over 95% of food tested.
-The baby food was sampled from all over the country and found to have dangerous levels of mercury, cadmium, arsenic, and lead in a variety of brands.
+The baby food was sampled from all over the country and found to have hazardous levels of mercury, cadmium, arsenic, and lead in a variety of brands.
 Disconcerning to say the least — no one wants to give their baby metal!

 Now it should be noted that these metals naturally occur in the earth.
-They are unavoidable since they are found in the soil and water.
-Unfortunately, the levels become elevated in polluted fields and it is possible that processing may also affect the levels.
+They are unavoidable since they are in the soil and water.
+Unfortunately, the levels become elevated in polluted fields, and it is possible that processing may also affect the levels.
 Homemade baby food and organic food aren’t immune since crops take up these metals naturally.
 Organic standards don’t address the levels of metals.

 Why Avoid Metals in Baby Food

 These metals are harmful in large doses to children and their developing brains.
-According to the report “the four heavy metals we found in baby food have a unique significance: All are developmental neurotoxins (e.g., Grandjean and Landrigan 2006, Sanders 2015).
+According to the report, “the four heavy metals we found in baby food have a unique significance: All are developmental neurotoxins (e.g., Grandjean and Landrigan 2006, Sanders 2015).
 They can harm a baby’s developing brain and nervous system, both in utero and after birth, for impacts that include the permanent loss of intellectual capacity and behavioral problems like attention-deficit hyperactivity disorder (ADHD).
 All four metals are linked to IQ loss from exposures early in life.“ Adults aren’t as affected since our brains have fully developed.
 As I read this my eyes popped out of my head.